Language-Research-Technology/ldaca-website/README.md

 `layout: post`

 Use this layout for blog posts.
-This layout is identical to the `doc` layout, but adds a link back to 'All Posts' at the top of the page, as well as the date published and author.
+This layout is identical to the `doc` layout, but adds the author to the `SimpleHero` section and contains a link back to 'All Posts' at the top of the page content, as well as the date published.

 ### RootList